VivekKumar1515/Tab-Habit-Tracker/README.md

 ## Usage

-- Configure the inactivity threshold in the extension settings.
+- Configure the inactivity threshold in the extension's popup UI.
+You can set the number of hours and minutes a tab must be inactive before it is flagged.
 - Use the popup UI to view and manage inactive tabs.
 - Receive notifications about inactive tabs and choose to either clear or review them.
 - Monitor your Productivity Score for insights into your browsing habits.